Phoenix616/VersionConnector/README.md

 # VersionConnector
 Bungee plugin to connect different Minecraft client versions to different servers on join or server switch.
 Includes simple load balancing and Forge switch.
+(Forge can only be detected with 1.8+ clients!)

 Development builds can be found on the [Minebench](https://www.minebench.de) Jenkins as usual: http://ci.minebench.de/job/VersionConnector/